Defending against a lone call, page 1

 If your partner has first lead and you have the next play, if you cannot follow suit, trump in with your highest trump.
 Do this even if they lead an ace.
 The idea behind this is to draw out bidder's high trump.
 Your partner may hold the next high trump and now they will be able to stop the lone.
 A couple of exceptions would be when your partner leads an ace and your only trump is a nine (maybe a ten).
 If bidder is void in that suit he will just over trump it.
 Also, do not trump if you only hold a protected left.
 A protected left is the left plus any small card of the same suit (left-x).

 What if you have a hand which seems hopeless to stop a lone?
-This happens, but to give yourself the best chance, throw off any single-carded suits first.
+This happens, but to give team the best chance, throw off any single-carded suits first.
+By doing this, you are telling your partner you can't cover that suit.
+Your partner can use this information to help decide what cards they should hold.
 If you have a set of three in a suit, as unlikely as it may seem this suit is you best chance.
 Of course don't hold them if they are the three bottom cards!
 If you are 4-suited, hold the double suit till the end.

 Remember: A lone call represents 40% of the total number of points needed to win.
 Teams must draw on their repertoire of skills to prevent these calls from being successful.
 Over the next pages, I will show a number of lone call and the strategies used against them.